top of page

 Breda Corish - Bríd Ní Fheorais

-After growing up in Kerry and Limerick and studying science at University College Dublin, I emigrated in the late 1980s to London where I adopted Hackney as my new home and embarked on a career in the sci-tech-medical online information industry.
-Redundancy in 2020 gave me the opportunity to return to university to study for a History BA (First) at Queen Mary University of London, followed by my MA in Public History (Distinction) at UCL.
+Redundancy in 2020 gave me the opportunity to return to university to study for a History BA (First) at Queen Mary University of London, followed by my MA in Public History (Distinction) at UCL where I researched some of the many, and sometimes surprising, historical connections between London and Ireland.
 I love reflecting on how the events of the past and how history is written shape how we see the world around us today.

 I'm always looking to learn and research more about the historical connections between London and Ireland, so would love to hear your thoughts and suggestions.
 Not being a fluent Irish language Gaeilgeoir myself, I'd especially love to hear from anyone who can help shed light on this aspect of the historic presence of Ireland in London.